ggiscool/Portfolio/README.md

   A portfolio containing my best work thus far in my web development endeavors.

 ### Deployment
-  Heroku is a cloud platform as a service that I used as my web application deployment model.
-To view live, visit XXXXXXXXXXXXXXXX
+  To view live, please visit ggiscool.com.

 ### Approach
-  We used HTML, CSS, Javascript, and Bootstrap to make this portfolio.
+  I used HTML, CSS, Javascript, and Bootstrap to make this portfolio.
 It was my first time using Bootstrap on my own, and was quite a learning experience.

-### Technical Difficulties
-  XXXXXXXX

 ### Future Implementations
-  In the future, I would like to implement XXXXXXXXXXX
+  In the future, I would like to add animations and more completed and complex projects.

 ### Tech Used
   - HTML, CSS, JavaScript, Bootstrap.